 Step-2: Dephosphorylation of fructose 1, 6- biphosphate into fructose 6-phosphate

 It is a second reaction that bypasses an irreversible reaction of glycolysis, mediated by the enzyme phosphofructokinase.
 In gluconeogenesis, fructose 1, 6-phosphatase enzyme mediates the dephosphorylation of fructose 1, 6- biphosphate into fructose 6-phosphate, and requires Mg2+ ions.
-This enzyme cause hydrolysis of C-1 phosphate in the fructose 1, 6- biphosphate molecule, without a release of ATP.
+An enzyme (fructose 1, 6-phosphatase) causes hydrolysis of C-1 phosphate in the fructose 1, 6- biphosphate molecule, without a release of ATP.

 Step-3: Dephosphorylation of glucose 6-phosphate into glucose

 All the intermediates of glycolysis and tricarboxylic acid cycle provide a substrate for the neoglucogenesis.
-Substrates like glycerol, lactate, glucogenic amino acid etc.
+It includes substrates like glycerol, lactate, glucogenic amino acid etc.

-It is a product formed as a result of triglyceride hydrolysis in the adipose tissue and transferred to the liver via blood.
-Glycerol is an intermediate which can produce glucose solely in the cytosol.
-It enters the cycle by two sequential steps:
+It is a product formed as a result of triglyceride hydrolysis in the adipose tissues and transferred to the liver via blood.
+Glycerol is an intermediate substrate, which produces glucose solely in the cytosol.
+It enters the cycle by the two sequential steps:

-It is a product formed as a result of anaerobic glycolysis in skeletal muscles and erythrocytes.
-Lactate is transferred from muscle to the liver via blood.
-It reconverts into pyruvate inside a liver, and later undertake the production of glucose through gluconeogenesis.
+It is a product formed as a result of anaerobic glycolysis in the skeletal muscles and erythrocytes.
+Lactate is transferred from the muscles to the liver via blood.
+It reconverts into pyruvate inside the liver, and later undertake the production of glucose through gluconeogenesis.

 Glucogenic amino acids

 These are derived by the hydrolysis of tissue proteins.
-Glucogenic acids like α-ketoglutarate, Succinyl Co-A, fumarate, oxaloacetate and fumarate are the only precursors which can produce glucose.
-There are two entry points, namely pyruvate and oxaloacetate, through which the glucogenic amino acids can enter the cycle of neoglucogenesis.
+Glucogenic acids like α-ketoglutarate, Succinyl Co-A, fumarate, oxaloacetate and fumarate are the only precursors, which can produce glucose.
+There are two entry points, namely pyruvate and oxaloacetate, through which the glucogenic amino acids can enter the neoglucogenesis cycle.

 - The gluconeogenesis cycle performs a crucial role in blood-glucose homeostasis, during starvation.

-- Glucose produced in this cycle fulfils the energy demands of many cells and tissues like RBCs, neurons, skeletal muscle, medulla of the kidney, testes, embryonic tissue etc.
+- The product of neoglucogenesis, i.e. glucose fulfills the energy demands of many cells and tissues like RBCs, neurons, skeletal muscle, medulla of the kidney, testes, embryonic tissue etc.

-- Neoglucogenesis cycle clears metabolites accumulated in the blood, like lactate (produced from muscles and RBCs) and glycerol (produced from adipose tissue) etc.
+- Neoglucogenesis cycle clears metabolites accumulated in the blood, like lactate (produced from muscles and RBCs) and glycerol (produced from adipose tissue).

 The regulation of gluconeogenesis includes the following factors:

-- Positive regulation: Acetyl Co-A promotes the enzymatic activity by the pyruvate carboxylase, which in turn produce more oxaloacetate and end product glucose.
+- Positive regulation: Acetyl Co-A promotes the enzymatic activity of the pyruvate carboxylase, which in turn produces more oxaloacetate and end product glucose.

-- Negative regulation: Acetyl Co-A inhibits the enzymatic activity of pyruvate dehydrogenase, which function is to convert pyruvate carboxylase to acetyl Co-A.
+- Negative regulation: Acetyl Co-A inhibits the enzymatic activity of pyruvate dehydrogenase, which converts pyruvate carboxylase to acetyl Co-A.

-- Glucagon mediates cyclic AMP that can convert the pyruvate kinase to an inactive form, which results in a decrease in the conversion of PEP to pyruvate.
+- Glucagon mediates cyclic AMP that can convert the pyruvate kinase to an inactive form, which results in the conversion of PEP to pyruvate.
 Finally, it diverts the cycle for the synthesis of glucose.